TesMae/Blogging_WS/README.md

 # Blogging_WS

-This is a Single Page Web Application that extract data from HTML pages, process and analyse text.
+This is a Web Application that extract, clean and analyse data from HTML pages, in order to improve the ranking on google (SEO).

 ![alt text](https://github.com/TesMae/Blogging_WS/blob/master/Blogging_WS.PNG)

 website : https://simple.wikipedia.org/wiki/Paragraph

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software
+The prerequisites of this project are :

 * NodeJS
 * Express